Biacode/presentations/rustlang/pages/overview.md

 #[cfg(any(not(unix), all(target_os="macos", target_arch = "powerpc")))]
 ```

+---

-Even custom attributes predefined in `.toml` file
+# Custom attributes predefined in `.toml` file
 ```toml
 [features]
 default = []

 foo = []
 ```

+---

-or from CLI
+# Or from CLI
 ```bash
 --cfg feature="${feature_name}"
 ```